n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.limit.md

 ## Node parameters

+Configure this node using the following parameters.

+### Max Items

-* **Max Items**: enter the maximum number of items that n8n should keep.
+Enter the maximum number of items that n8n should keep.
 If the input data contains more than this value, n8n removes the items.

-* **Keep**: when items must be removed, select if n8n keeps the input items at the beginning or end.
+### Keep

+If the node has to remove items, select where it keeps the input items from:

+* **First Items**: Keeps the **Max Items** number of items from the beginning of the input data.
+* **Last Items**: Keeps the **Max Items** number of items from the end of the input data.

 ## Templates and examples